 Little Bean gave me a card she had made at school and a flower she had made the day before with me at Dabble Day (more about that one in a different post).
 Beanie Boy gave me a card, a picture, a necklace and a foam flower handprint which he had made at preschool and then finally a Hama Beads jewellery dish which he had made at home with Daddy.

-My intentions for the afternoon had been to enjoy a quiet picnic out with my Mum at Rutland Water whilst Daddy took the children to see his Mum (Curly was returning home to spend the day with his Mum) because on previous years I have felt stressed out by the end of the day looking after the three little ones as it is what I do every day so for this year’s Mother’s Day I requested the afternoon ‘off’.
-Little Bean however had other ideas and managed to blackmail Mummy into her hijacking Mummy and Nanna’s day in favour of a ‘girlie’ picnic at Rutland Water.
+My intentions for the afternoon had been to enjoy a quiet picnic out with my Mum at Rutland Water whilst Daddy took the children to see his Mum (Curly was returning home to spend the day with his Mum) because, in previous years, I have felt stressed out by the end of the day looking after the three little ones as it is what I do every day so for this year’s Mother’s Day I requested the afternoon ‘off’.
+Little Bean, however, had other ideas and managed to blackmail Mummy into her hijacking Mummy and Nanna’s day in favour of a ‘girlie’ picnic at Rutland Water.

-The sun was shining and Little Bean was ‘reasonably’ well behaved for the afternoon, Daddy had prepared a lovely picnic hamper for the three of us and we even managed an icecream.
-By the time I got home I was beyond shattered and then remembered my Lego Duplo post which needed publishing by 9am on Monday morning so it was a very late night for me but still, I had really enjoyed my Mother’s Day.
-I missed my boys and couldn’t wait to give them a big snuggle and kisses when they came home, we even managed to curl up on the sofa and watch Home Alone before bedtime.
+The sun was shining, and Little Bean was ‘reasonably’ well behaved for the afternoon.
+Daddy had prepared a lovely picnic hamper for the three of us, and we even managed icecream.
+By the time I got home, I was beyond shattered and then remembered my Lego Duplo post, which needed publishing by 9 am on Monday, so it was a very late night for me, but still, I had really enjoyed my Mother’s Day.
+I missed my boys and couldn’t wait to give them a big snuggle and kisses when they came home.
+We even managed to curl up on the sofa and watch Home Alone before bedtime.